Christopher-Mee/EQ-to-EQE-Converter/README.md

 * Output lua file -> iPhone location: '/var/tweak/com.r333d.eqe/db/presets/'

 * WARNING: The arrows are not for show, they must be included to run the program.
-* WARNING: The current release is being detected as a virus, please make the exe using your own PC.